LeftyBC/weechancrypt/README.md

 - Hashed passphrases so they are not stored in plaintext in Weechat configs
-- Don't use CRC32 checksums since they're not a cryptographic hash (@kisom recommends hmac-sha-256 encrypt-then-MAC)
+- Don't use CRC32 checksums since they're not a cryptographic hash (@kisom recommends hmac-sha-256 encrypt-then-MAC) by @kisom)
-- Switch to either CTR or GCM mode instead of using CFB mode (as recommended by @kisom)
 - Switch to either scrypt or the HKDF from the MAC we pick instead of using PBKDF2 (as recommended by @kisom)
-- Don't encode the IV and ciphertext with base64, then base64 it again.
-The IV can be simply prepended to the ciphertext as it's always a known length.
 - Perfect Forward Secrecy with the pre-shared key so an attacker who discovers the PSK cannot access previous conversations.